Intellectual Property (IP)

 Does a school’s brand extend to their student-athletes?

 It is still the early days of NIL regulation and colleges and universities are split on whether to allow its student-athletes to use the institution’s intellectual property.
 A school’s IP includes things such as logos, the mascot, and jerseys.
 Schools may fear that if a student-athlete, for example, appears in a commercial wearing their school jersey that not only is the student-athlete endorsing the product, but that the school is also approving it.
-However, if a school denies all use of it’s IP or makes the conditions of use too stringent, students and parents may choose not to attend these institutions.
-Schools that do allow use of it’s intellectual property often have restrictions.
+However, if a school denies all use of its IP or makes the conditions of use too stringent, students and parents may choose not to attend these institutions.
+Schools that do allow use of its intellectual property often have restrictions.
 Since the implementaiton of NIL regulation, schools are working to provide training on how student-athletes can appropriately use the institution’s branding on social media and in NIL activities.

 How can a student-athlete build their IP or personal brand?